 In May 2023, following Moscow’s full-scale invasion of Ukraine, the prime ministers of the Baltic nations agreed to accelerate the decoupling from BRELL.
 The total cost of switching is projected to be 1.6 billion euros (1.72 billion dollars), three-quarters of which is paid for by the EU.

-The Kaliningrad region, a Russian exclave between Lithuania and Poland, has prepared for the switch by building new gas power stations, Estonian media reported
+The Kaliningrad region, a Russian exclave between Lithuania and Poland, has prepared for the switch by building new gas power stations, Estonian media reported.

 We, the journalists of The Moscow Times, refuse to be silenced.
-Our commitment to providing accurate and unbiased reporting on Russia remains unshaken.
-But we need your help to continue our critical mission.
+But to continue our work, we need your help.

 Your support, no matter how small, makes a world of difference.
 If you can, please support us monthly starting from just $2.
-It's quick to set up, and you can be confident that you're making a significant impact every month by supporting open, independent journalism.
-Thank you.
+It's quick to set up, and every contribution makes a significant impact.

 Remind me later.